n2cholas/shapecheck/README.md

 If you don't use pre-commit, there is a GitHub action to automatically format your code when you push to `main`.

-## Planned Features

-- Support recursive checking (i.e. if parent and child function use named dimension 'N', ensure they're the same).

 ## Design Decisions